Youtiva — Client Success Coordinator Playbook

 Email and phone confirmed

-What do they actually do — in plain terms?
+What do they do — in plain terms?

-Who are their clients / who do they serve?
+Who are their clients and how do they serve them?

-Any signs of high document volume, recurring workflows, or AI mentions?
+Any signs of team size, recurring workflows, or operational complexity?

 Before you dial